Why Being Single at 55 Is Better Than Settling for an Unhappy Relationship

 This doesn’t mean that every woman has to live alone.
 Living alone does not mean living without people.
 It just means that you can love yourself first and foremost before loving others.
 There are many reasons why women should learn how to value themselves and how they feel.
 When you’re able to love yourself as much as possible, then you will attract someone who values your presence as well.
 Many men don’t want to commit because they don’t want any woman but themselves.

-Most men say that when they meet a woman that lives alone, they tend to appreciate her more.
+Most men say that when they meet a woman who lives alone, they tend to appreciate her more.
 Women living alone seem more relaxed and laid back when around other people, which attracts some men to them.
 Not all relationships are built to last forever: There are times when there is no way around a broken heart.
 The pain that comes from trying to hold onto something that isn’t meant to last hurts even worse than accepting its end.
 If you find yourself in such a situation, remember that no one said life was easy.

 Single does not mean lonely